Mr Edit logo

 What this means is that editors generally don't need to steal your ideas when there are thousands of successful formulas in the bookshops of any High Street.

 But yes, it can happen.
-You could have an editor steal your idea.
+You could have a professional book editor steal your idea.
 He could perhaps read your manuscript and pass it onto a friend, just as you could have a solicitor or accountant swindle you.
-But these things are rare.

 For myself, I've yet to see a manuscript that I think is a sure-fire winner.
 J K Rowling was rejected dozens of times.
 Dan Brown was rejected.
 John Grisham was rejected.
 Joseph Heller was rejected.
 It simply isn't that obvious what sells and what doesn't.
 And literary agents with a reputation for “sniffing out a best seller” are often merely selling successfully, and what they sell is commonly a question of personal fancy.

-I thought my own novels were pretty good and spent years on them.
+I thought my own novels were pretty good and spent years working on them.
 But you can't always get the rest of the trade to ride on your peculiar hobby horse.

-It’s a lottery.
+It’s partly a lottery.

 So if you mean will I take your manuscript and stick my name on it and send it out to my favourite agents, then probably not.
 But you'll have to take that on trust.
 You'll have to talk to me and sound me out or get together for a face-to-face chat and see if I'm a friend or a fraud.

 The truth is that I'm too busy trying to sell my own novels to spend time ripping off other projects.
 Also, I'm in the habit of writing what I want to write, rather than what the market really wants.
 That's probably not the fastest way to get that big publishing deal.
 But does the world really need another FBI serial-killer novel?
-Or another tale about the intrigues of the Vatican?
+Or another tale about the mysterious intrigues of the Vatican?
 Or the CIA?

 Well, it might.
-But it won't be me who writes it.
+But it probably won't be me who writes it.
 I just don't work that way.

 If you want to give some protection to your manuscript, there are a variety of things people do to at least preserve the illusion that their work is secure.
 Such as mailing copies of their book to themselves and not opening the envelope.
 Or getting affidavits signed.
 Or drafting elaborate contracts.
 Or a hundred other naive mechanisms.